 The construction and maintenance of a hive require an incredible degree of sophisticated interbee communication.
-In the backyard of Art Mart, an East-Village gallery where two of his pieces were recently shown, Puett showed me a hive developing along the surface of a human head-and-body cast containing "at least 80,000" bees.
-Countless little amber bodies hovered around the combs, waggling their feelers and legs in an apparent frenzy.
+In the backyard of Art Mart, an East Village gallery where two of his pieces were re-cently shown, Puett showed me a hive developing along the surface of a human head-and-body cast containing "at least 80,000" bees.
+Countless little amber bod-ies hovered around the combs, waggling their feelers and less in an apparent free. their feelers and legs in an apparent fren-zy.
 The bees were, in fact, dancing.
 The vibrations produced by every movement of the bee dance communicate the precise distance of a food source, its quantity and quality, and the amount needed for a specific purpose.
-Information about the environment is passed among thousands of bees incressantly.
+Information about the environment is passed among thousands of bees incessantly.
 They also talk by rubbing each others' feelers.
-The bees put in a very full day, stocking and maintaining the hive, cleaning it, removing the dead.
-If a foreign object is introduced into the hive, the bees quickly quartine it with a thick seel of wax.
+The bees put in a very full day, stocking and main-taining the hive, cleaning it, removing the dead.
+If a foreign object is introduced into the hive, the bees quickly quarantine it with a thick seal of wax.

 Puett has allowed the bees to obliter-

-Puett has allowed the bees to obliterate some of his figurative sculptures, but he's learning how to manipulate their comb-building patterns for particular effects.
+ate some of his figurative sculptures, but he's learning how to manipulate their comb-building patterns for particular ef-fects.
 When a work seems finished, he stops feeding the bees.
 The hive population drops and the survivors use up stored food, thereby cleaning the work and removing material that would decay unpleasantly in a gallery situation.
 Since the bees spread the comb along the walls of the containment box, Puett heats the surface before pulling off the glass.
 This prevents the wax from shattering.
-The bees will quickly repair the resulting deformities in the stretched wax, creating a uniform cellular surface.
+The ees will quickly repair the resulting deformities in the stretched wax, creating a uniform cellular surface.
 This done, the bees can be coaxed away from the completed work of art by moving the queen to a fresh sculpture base.

-Puett's collaboration with the bees has produced several eerily beautiful sculptures, five of which can be viewed at an invitational exhibition at Grace Borgenicht (724 Fifth Avenue, through June 21).
+Puett's collaboration with the bees has produced several eerily beautiful sculp-tures, five of which can be viewed at an invitational exhibition at Grace Borgen-icht (724 Fifth Avenue, through June 21).
 They are artifacts partially overtaken by nature, manmade forms articulated or completed by natural processes, the fleshy residues of thriving ecosystems.
-Their tactility has a certain repulsiveness, similar to the feeling of uncooked tripe on the tongue, as well as a powerful sensuality.
-They resonate with the presence of life and also exude an aura of death and abandonment, like a shed snakeskin or an empty tortoise shell.
+Their tactility has a certain repulsive-ness, similar to the feeling of uncooked tripe on the tongue, as well as a powerful sensuality.
+They resonate with the pres-ence of life and also exude an aura of death and abandonment, like a shed snakeskin or an empty tortoise shell.

-One highly appealing aspect of Puett's work is its lack of brutality: in recent years, people calling themselves artists have sometimes inflicted hideous suffering on animals used in films, performances, and art works, supposedly to draw attention to the violence we've come to accept in human society: "How can you care about a dog if you don't care about other people?"
+One highly appealing aspect of Puett's work is its lack of brutality: in recent years, people calling themselves artists years, people canning timeserves artists have sometimes inflicted hideous suffering on animals used in films, performances, and art works, supposedly to draw attention to the violence we've come to accept in human society: "How can you care about a dog if you don't care about other people?"
 A work like Tom Otterness's Shot Dog Film, in which the filmmaker kills his own pet, answers its own question: anyone would rather see the dog shoot Tom Otterness.
-Puett manipulates the populations of his beehives, but maintains the integrity of their organic environment and the natural progression of the bees' lives.
-His work involves nature as a friend and collaborator rather than as an antegorist, animal hus?"
+Puett manipulates the populations of his beehives, but maintains the integrity of their or-ganic environment and the natural progression of the bees' lives.
+His work in-volves nature as a friend and collaborator rather than as an antagonist, animal hus-bandry instead of animal exploitation.